The Ultimate Guide to Padel Betting

 - Serving too close to the mesh

-- Hitting serves too hard and losing control
+- Hitting serves too hard & losing control

 - Serving predictable patterns